pinglmlcv/pingliu264/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2015
+* Ph.D in Computer Science, University of South Carolina, 2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Engineering, Huazhong University of Science and Technology, 2008
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Engineering, Wuhan University of Technology, 2005

 Work experience
 ======